jlchn/install/elasticsearch/ops.md

 https://qbox.io/blog/refresh-flush-operations-elasticsearch-guide

 ### segment merge

 every search request has to check every segment in turn; the more segments there are, the slower the search will be.

 Elasticsearch solves this problem by merging segments in the background.
 Small segments are merged into bigger segments

+As all segments are immutable, this means that the disk space used will typically fluctuate during indexing, as new, merged segments need to be created before the ones they replace can be deleted.
+Merging can be quite resource intensive, especially with respect to disk I/O.

 https://www.elastic.co/guide/en/elasticsearch/guide/current/merge-process.html